What do you do when you don’t feel like working out?

 Who do you choose to be?

-I’m not going to treat you like a child and try to coerce you one way or another.
+I’m not going to treat you like a child and try to coerce you to motivate yourself to workout one way or another.
 Do whatever you want.
 And then be whoever you want.

-Maybe another reason you don’t feel like working out is that your workouts suck.
+Another reason you don’t feel like working out?